CT National Historic Landmark # 49

 You know when Norton hosted swanky parties at Sharpenhoe he was so annoying with his, “Oh, hello Tom.
 Did you see my John Scott Medal and Premium for my invention of accurate grinding devices of high power?
 Oh, you have?
 What about your wife?”

-And speaking of unrelated Nortons, there is a Freedom Trail stop in Plainville (CTMQ page here) that honors a Norton family and even mentions a (different) Charles Norton.
-I don’t know if they are related and don’t really have the accurate grinding device of high power to figure it out.
+And speaking of Plainville Nortons, there is a Freedom Trail stop in Plainville (CTMQ page here) that honors the very same Norton family and even mentions a (different, maybe?)
+Charles Norton.
+I don’t really have the accurate grinding device of high power to figure that out.